 Bad crash for Gisin in World Cup downhill

-SELVA DI VAL GARDENA, Italy (AP) — Swiss skier Marc Gisin was hospitalized Saturday following a nasty crash in a World Cup downhill.
+SELVA DI VAL GARDENA, Italy (AP) — Swiss skier Marc Gisin was hospitalized Saturday and is in “stable enough” condition to return to Switzerland for more tests following a nasty crash in a World Cup downhill.

-The 30-year-old Gisin lost control before a jump midway down the Saslong course on Saturday, flew into the air and landed awkwardly on his side and back.
+The 30-year-old Gisin lost control before a jump midway down Saturday, flew into the air and landed awkwardly on his side and back, right in the middle of the Saslong course’s famous camel bumps.
 He was then bumped into the air again and the back of his head hit the snow in a second impact.

 He was lying motionless on the course before doctors and trainers arrived for assistance.